taltstidl/Swipeable-RecyclerView/README.md

 ### Code Setup

+For a full example check out the implementation of the [SampleAdapter](https://github.com/TR4Android/Swipeable-RecyclerView/blob/master/sample/src/main/java/com/tr4android/recyclerviewslideitemsample/SampleAdapter.java) in the sample folder of this repository.

 To be able to use the swipe to dismiss pattern in your RecyclerView you'll have to extend the `SwipeAdapter` in your Adapter class.
 After that there are only a few minor changes you have to do to get everything going:

 ##### Migrating from normal adapter